 CMER is the Cooperative Monitoring Evaluation and Research Committee, a program established by the Forest Practices Board and administered by the Department of Natural Resources to ensure that the best available science guides implementation of the Forests & Fish Law.
 The CMER is currently conducting an extensive “post-mortem” study, in the wake of the December 2007 large-scale rain event, to test whether the Forests & Fish rules have been effective at limiting landslides through the use of improved forest practices.
 Private forest landowners are participating and engaged in the process of this study.
 This is another clear example of the science, study and scrutiny that accompanies the land use practices of private forest landowners.

 All scientific studies evaluated by CMER, whether funded by CMER or not, are peer-reviewed to make certain they have credibility and accuracy.
 Any participant in the Adaptive Management program can initiate a proposal, whose end-product may affect changes in forest practices.
 Recent peer-reviewed research conducted by the Weyerhaeuser Company after the storm of 2007 is expected to complement the CMER post-mortem study that is now nearing completion.
 It provides information on the relationship between landslide rates and intensities to precipitation, age and topography.
 The study was submitted to the Adaptive Management Administrator, who determines whether proposals are applicable to the process.
 This study is being recommended for inclusion in assessing issues regarding unstable slopes.
-The full study can be found here.
 In this way, we can ensure that all relevant and credible scientific information may be reviewed to determine how the forest practices rules are working to meet their objectives.
 The results of this scientific process will be to make recommendations to the policy makers for final consideration before the Forest Practices Board.
 Here is a synopsis of the storm and flood event: Weyco flood_synopsis_Jan2008_senate (2)

 Excessive Water Causes Landslides